microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

 ## Getting Started

-## Option 1:
+## Option 1: Vizualize in PowerBI using PowerQuery Connector for FHIR.
 * Go to **Secondary AD** tenant.
    * Go to Azure AD, click on Users.
-Part of the [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md) deployment created an admin user {ENVIRONMENTNAME}-admin@{yournamefhirad}.onmicrosoft.com.
+Part of the [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md) deployment has created an admin user {ENVIRONMENTNAME}-admin@{yournamefhirad}.onmicrosoft.com.
-   * Note down the admin user and password.
+   * Note down the **admin user and password**.
 If you don't remember the password, click Reset password.
 You will get temporary password, use can change password next time you login.
-   * Click on the user and note down the Object ID of the user.
+   * Click on the user and note down the **Object ID** of the user.
 * Open PowerBI Desktop.
 [Download](https://powerbi.microsoft.com/en-us/downloads/) if you don't have one.
    * Go to File --> Options and settings --> Data source settings and Click **Clear All Permissions**
    * Click **Get Data** from the menu.
    * Search **FHIR**, select and click Connect.
    * Type FHIR URL **https://{your resource prefix}.azurehealthcareapis.com**.
+You can get this from [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
-   * Click Sign In.
+   * Click **Sign In**.
-   * Use admin user from **Secondary tenant** and password.
+   * Enter **admin user from Secondary tenant and password**.
-   * Click Connect.
+   * Click **Connect**.
    * Choose the tables you are interested in analyzing and click **Transform data**.
    * You should see all tables you selected loaded into Power Query Editor.
    * You are ready to transform and analyze the data.
+You can use this [PowerBI](./PowerBI%20-%20PowerQuery%20Connector%20for%20FHIR.pbix) to start.

-## Option 2:
+## Option 2: Vizualize in PowerBI using Azure SQL DB Connector.
-## Task #1: Process and Load into Azure SQL Database using Azure Databricks
+## Task #1: Process and Load FHIR data into Azure SQL Database using Azure Databricks
-* Azure SQL Server
+* Create Azure SQL Environment
+   * Go to Portal, search for **SQL databases**.
+Click Add.
+   * Provide a new Resource Group name, **Database name**.
-   * Create a SQL Server/SQL Database.
-Provide Database User name and Password.
-You will need these information in the Task #2 below.
+   * Provide a **Server**, **Server admin login** and **Password**.
+Make sure you remember this, you will need this in the next Task #2 below.
-   * Open Editor and run DDL script
-* Databricks
+   * Click Create.
+   * Once the deployment is complete, open SQL Database, and click on **Query editor** on the left.
+   * Enter the Login and Password from above.
+   * Copy the [SQL DDL Script](./SQL%20DDL%20Script.txt), Paste in the Editor and **Run**.
+Check if 12 tables have been created in the database.
+   * If you want to use SQL Server Data Tools (SSDT) or SQL Server Management Studio (SSMS), note down the Server name from Overview and add Client IP in Firewalls and virtual networks.
+* Export Data using Postman
+   * Go to Portal, to the Resource group deployed in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
+Click on the Azure API for FHIR resource.
+Click on **Integration** under Settings on the left.
+Note down the **Export Storage Account name**.
+   * If you haven't done setting up Postman in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md), go back and complete that.
+   * Open **AuthorizeGetToken SetBearer** request in FHIR Hack folder, choose "FHIR Hack" in environments drop-down and Click Send.
+This will set the Bearer Token to the variable.
+   * Open **Export** request in FHIR Hack folder and Click Send.
+This should export FHIR data into a Storage account.
+   * Go to **Export Storage Account name**, get the name of the **Storage Account**, **Storage Account Key** from Access Keys and **Container name** that was just created.
+   * Check if there are .ndjson files in that Container.
-   * Create Cluster
+* Create Databricks Environment
-   * Import notebook
-   * Update all values
-   * Run All
-* Validate data loaded
+   * Go to Portal, search for Azure Databricks.
+Click Add.
+   * Create or use the same Resource group as Azure SQL.
+Enter Workspace name, choose the same Location as Azure SQL.
+Click Create.
+   * Once the deployment is complete, Click on Launch Workspace.
+   * Click Clusters on the left and Create Cluster, default settings should be ok.
+   * Click Workspace on the left.
+Click on down-arrow next to Workspace and Import.
+Download [Databricks Notebook](./fhirhackdatabrickstemplate.dbc) and Upload or Browse and click Import.
+   * Search for **<** and update storage account name, storage account key and container name from the Step above.
+   * Start and attached your cluster.
-   * Run Select script
+   * Click Run All.
+   * Go to **Query Editor** in the SQL DB you created and check if all 12 tables have data.

 ## Task #2: Visualize in PowerBI using Azure SQL Server
 * Open PowerBI Desktop.
 [Download](https://powerbi.microsoft.com/en-us/downloads/) if you don't have one.